-Before you take that next course on how to manage your database or learn about CRUTs, CRATs, CALCs and CRAPs, focus on learning three other more important things first:
+So, before you take the next webinar on how to manage your prospect database, or yet another course to learn about CRUTs, CRATs, CALCs, and CRAPs, focus on learning three other far more important things first:

 - Storytelling (donors relate to stories)

 - How to relate to different people (wealthy; poor; success-oriented; female vs male; etc.)